 - Some way of measuring the distance you’ve walked — a GPS-enabled watch, a Fitbit, or in a pinch, apps on your phone

 Cell service was even more prevalent.
-I used both Vodafone and Orange on my Caminos — while I kept my phone in flight mode while walking, I had signal every place I stopped for the night except one.
-On the rare occasion I needed to send a message or check something during the day, I had service every time.
+I used both Vodafone and Orange SIMs on my Caminos, and while I kept my phone in flight mode while walking, I had signal every place I stopped for the night except one.
+On the rare occasion I needed to send a message or check a map during the day, I had service every time.

 Will My Smartphone From Home Still Work?

 Yes, although there are caveats.
-You’ll be able to use your current smartphone in flight mode, or while connected to Wi-fi, without a problem.
-If your usual carrier has affordable or free international roaming in France and Spain (T-Mobile or Google Fi in the US, for instance, or Three in the UK), then calls, texts and cell data won’t be a problem there either.
+You’ll be able to use your current smartphone in flight mode, or while connected to Wi-Fi, without a problem.
+If your usual carrier has affordable or free international roaming in France and Spain (T-Mobile or Google Fi in the US, for instance, or any EU cell company), then calls, texts, and cell data won’t be a problem there either.